18+ Novels About Fashion and Dazzling Nonfiction Picks Too!

 The Other Side of the Coin

-Angela Kelly is the Queen’s head dresser and long-time companion.
-She details her process for dressing the queen, talks about some iconic looks, and even reveals a few personal stories about her time with Her Majesty.
+Angela Kelly is the Queen’s headdresser and long-time companion.
+She details her process for dressing the queen, talks about some of her most iconic looks, and even reveals a few personal stories about her time with Her Majesty.

 kingdom of prep

 An inside look at a brand that defined my 20s?
 Sign me up to read this bad boy!
-This feel-good nonfiction book takes a look at J.Crew’s creation, its juggernaut success in the 90s and 2000s, and what lead to the company’s declaration of bankruptcy at the outbreak of the pandemic.
+This book looks at J.Crew’s creation, its juggernaut success in the 90s and 2000s, and what led to the company’s declaration of bankruptcy at the outbreak of the pandemic.

 More Books about Fashion